moorepants/eme150a/content/pages/materials/plan-01.rst

 =========== ====================================================================
 9:00-9:15   Introduction, meet your neighbors 9:15-9:25   Questions about syllabus, about class, etc.
 9:25-9:35   What is mechanical engineering design?
-Team up with your three
-            nearest neighbors and come up with a definition of mechanical design in your own words.
 9:35-9:45   Discuss answers, write key words on the board 9:45-9:50   Wrap up
 =========== ====================================================================